 The entire Six Senses ethos is built around what they can do to offset their footprint—and contribute to the local community.
 You’d never know it from the personal butlers and private guides on call, but Six Senses Con Dao, on an island archipelago off the coast of Vietnam, might do it best.
 In addition to operating a turtle sanctuary (where guests can join early-morning hatchling releases on the resort’s beach), the hotel has also partnered with the local national park to protect the bay area and coral reef fronting the property (where the endangered dugong survives).
 Every Six Senses also runs an Earth Lab, a place for guests to learn about the property’s sustainability efforts—which, among others, includes bottling their own water, producing natural pesticides, and incorporating local plants into spa treatments.

 Jean-Michel Cousteau Resort, Fiji

 This Fijian paradise does well by the conservationist it was named after.
 The 25-villa eco-resort on Vanua Levu was built entirely from local materials (the wood, for example, was sourced from certified local forests), uses low-energy light bulbs, and employs only sustainable methods to grow its produce.
 What’s more, beyond world-class snorkeling , spa-going, and waterfall hikes, every guest has the opportunity to get a hands-on volunteer experience that will last long after they’ve said their goodbyes.
-This Earth Day, the resort is hosting all-day “Protect Our Species” programming that includes chances for guests to plant mangroves and coral and participate in endangered giant clam restoration.
+Last Earth Day, the resort hosted all-day “Protect Our Species” programming that included chances for guests to plant mangroves and coral and participate in endangered giant clam restoration.

 Song Saa, Cambodia